Structured Authority

 Structured Authority is a disciplined process for organizing a firm’s expertise and services.

-Its purpose is simple: to ensure the market – and the systems that guide clients to lawyers – clearly recognize and value that expertise.
+Its purpose is simple: to ensure the market—and the systems that guide clients to lawyers—can clearly find, understand, and trust that expertise.

 Structured Authority does not emerge from a single tactic or isolated marketing activity.
-It develops when expertise is organized clearly and reinforced through multiple signals that the market – and the systems guiding clients – can recognize.
+It develops when expertise is organized clearly and reinforced through multiple signals that those systems can interpret and rely upon.

 The model below illustrates how these signals build upon one another to create consistent visibility and qualified client opportunities.